Skip to main content.

 For this part of the lab, you will create a login page/form and a servlet that handles responses from that page.

-1. Create a login page (an HTML 5 document) named login.html that contains a form that has input fields and labels for a username and password.
+1. Create a login page (an HTML 5 document) named login.html, saved in src/main/webapp, that contains a form that has input fields and labels for a username and password.
 Which method should this form call?

 If the user enters the valid username of username and password of passw0rd, the servlet displays a "Congratulations!" response.

 Otherwise, the servlet displays an error message and provides a link for the user to try again.
-(This is not the same as what we did in the practice run.
-We want to display a web page with something more user-friendly to the user.)
+(What are the possible ways that the errors could occur?)

 As you may have noticed, this is a very simple login servlet.
 This is not how we will verify users in our deployed applications.